Asymptotic Exceptional Steady States in Dissipative Dynamics

-Here, we demonstrate how a system may asymptotically approach the forbidden scenario of a steady state EP in the thermodynamic limit at the physical value $W=1$ (see Fig. \ref{fig1} for a paradigmatic example).
-Interestingly, we find that the finite size scaling of such {\em{asymptotic exceptional steady state}} (AESS) is directly linked to the computational complexity of the state preparation task at hand.
-Specifically, for the NP-complete 3SAT problem (cf. Fig. \ref{fig1}) the AESS is approached exponentially in system size $N$.
-Moreover, for a Lindbladian with a symmetry-protected topological phase as a steady state, we find that an AESS is approached with polynomial scaling, reflecting the continuous topological quantum phase transition separating the steady state from a trivial initial state in symmetry-preserving dynamics [cf. Fig. \ref{fig3}(c) below].
-Our findings are further elucidated by considering $W \ne 1$, where an exact exceptional point is found at the onset of dynamical instability at a value $W_c > 1$ which approaches the physical value $W =1$ with a similar finite size scaling as the Liouvillian gap (see Fig. \ref{fig2}).
-Conversely, for $W < 1$, we may continuously approach the conceptually simplest dissipative dynamics obtained by neglecting the jump term ($W=0$) and only considering the deterministic non-unitary dynamics generated by $H_{\text{nH}}$.
-While the finite Liouvillian gap at $W=0$ [see Fig. \ref{fig1}(b)] suggests convergence to the solution in a time scaling linearly in system size, we emphasize that a direct experimental implementation of $W=0$ requires post-selection of processes (quantum trajectories) without quantum jump events, the probability of which is attenuated exponentially over time.
+Here, we report on the discovery of {\em{asymptotic exceptional steady states}} (AESS) as the generic form of an asymptotic degeneracy associated with critical slowdown in dissipative dynamics.
+In essence, the forbidden scenario of a steady state EP is approached in the thermodynamic limit (see Fig. \ref{fig1} for a paradigmatic example), while the exact EP is pushed (infinitesimally) away from the physical value $W=1$ [cf. Eq. \eqref{eq:lindblad}] to $W_c > 1$ in any finite system (see Fig. \ref{fig2}).
+Furthermore, we reveal that the complexity of a state preparation task at hand naturally determines the finite size scaling properties of AESS, as we exemplify by two concrete systems of distinct scientific interest.
+First, for the 3SAT problem (cf. Fig. \ref{fig1}), the AESS is approached exponentially in system size $N$, reflecting the NP-completeness of the problem.
+Second, for a Lindbladian with a symmetry-protected topological phase as a steady state, we find that an AESS is approached with polynomial scaling, reflecting the continuous topological quantum phase transition separating the steady state from a trivial initial state in symmetry-preserving dynamics [cf. Fig. \ref{fig3}(c) below].

-\emph{Dissipative state preparation.--} The central idea of this state preparation paradigm is to target a pure state $\rho_t=\ket{\psi_t}\bra{\psi_t}$ by encoding it into the steady-state subspace of a physical open quantum system, i.e., $\mathcal{L}_1[\rho_t]=0$.
-In our present approach, we set $H=0$ for simplicity and consider jump operators of the form $L_\mu=O_\mu P_\mu$.
+\emph{AESS in dissipative state preparation.--} The central idea of the dissipative state preparation paradigm is to target a pure state $\rho_t=\ket{\psi_t}\bra{\psi_t}$ by encoding it into the steady-state subspace of a physical open quantum system, i.e., $\mathcal{L}_1[\rho_t]=0$.
+In our present approach, we first set $H=0$ for simplicity and consider jump operators of the form $L_\mu=O_\mu P_\mu$.
+The case with $H\ne0$ will be discussed further below.
 Here, the projector $P_\mu$ satisfies $P_\mu\ket{\psi_t}=0$ and the operator $O_\mu$ maps unwanted states into the subspace containing $\ket{\psi_t}$.
 In other words, $\ket{\psi_t}$ lies in the decoherence-free subspace \cite{Lidar1998decoherencefree} while jump operators dissipate undesirable states.
-These jump operators lead to an anti-Hermitian effective Hamiltonian